 Your logo design is the silent ambassador of your brand, and often creates people’s first impression of your company.
 Do you know what that impression is?
-In this new video podcast, Zack Barton reveals 15 best practices for approaching logo design, and logo design updates.
+In this new article, Zack Barton reveals 15 best practices for approaching logo design, and logo design updates.

 Your logo design is the silent ambassador of your brand, and often creates people’s first impression of your company.
 So do you know what that impression is?
 Does your logo clearly and powerfully signify what your company does?
 Will it cause people to remember you, even if they haven’t heard your elevator pitch?